msalibian/sparseFPCA/README.md

 ## An example - CD4 counts data

-Below we illustrate the use of our method and compare it with existing alternatives.
+Here we illustrate the use of our method and compare it with existing alternatives.
 We will analyze the CD4 data, which is available in the `catdata` package ([catdata](https://cran.r-project.org/package=catdata)).
 These data are